 2. Humanistic Therapy For Anxiety

-Humanists see existential anxiety as an inevitable part of life that restricts potential, causing people to avoid seeking meaning and fulfilment due to fear of loss or failure.
+Humanists see existential anxiety as an inevitable part of life that restricts potential, causing people to avoid seeking meaning and fulfillment due to fear of loss or failure.
 While it doesn’t completely disappear, people are capable of choosing to live with courage and meaning in spite of anxiety.
 During therapy, the therapist might use paradoxical intention to exaggerate rather than suppress feelings of anxiety so the client can see that they’re capable of facing their fears.

 3. Humanistic Therapy For Guilt